Kruger Tour at the Lowest Possible Price

 I have been on over a hundred safaris in Kruger and I never tire of it.
 I am blessed enough to live very close to the reserve so it only takes me about an hour to get there.

-Cost Breakdown - Spend Less Than $110 Per Day on a Kruger Tour
+Cost Breakdown - Spend Less Than $120 Per Day on a Kruger Tour

-• Independence - You can do your own thing where as with a guided tour you just go along for the ride and don't have much control over what is happening.
+• Independence - You can do your own thing whereas with a guided tour you just go along for the ride and don't have much control over what is happening.

-• You learn more - Because you don't have a guide to spoonfeed you information, you will have to find things out for yourself.
+• You learn more - Because you don't have a guide to spoon-feed you information, you will have to find things out for yourself.
 These guidelines are a great way to start the learning process.

 On a guided Kruger tour you really get spoiled and your every whim is catered to.
 You get waited on hand and foot and all you have to do is turn up, eat, sleep and enjoy the wildlife.

 Also, because the safari guide knows the area intimately he will know which areas will provide the best likelihood of spotting the animals you want to see.
-But in this guide I show you how to find wildlife in the Kruger Park as effectively as a safari guide so you are likely to see just as much on a self guided tour if you follow the guidelines.
+But in this guide, I show you how to find wildlife in the Kruger Park as effectively as a safari guide so you are likely to see just as much on a self-guided tour if you follow the guidelines.

 So the question you need to ask yourself is whether you want to pay hundreds of dollars more every day for the luxuries of having everything served to you on a silver platter.

-If the answer is yes, contact me here and I will let you know who the top safari operators are for a Kruger tour.
-I live in the area so I have access to most of the safari companies and the trip reports that I receive at the African Safari Journals website gives me inside and unbiased information into what their service is really like.
+I live in the area so I have access to most of the safari companies and the trip reports that I receive at the African Safari Journals website give me inside and unbiased information into what their service is really like.

-• Food and drink for two people = R1920
+• Food and drink for two people = R3600

-• Car rental = R1750
+• Car rental = R2500

-• Fuel and toll gates = R1847 (R10.50 per litre for 250km per day/ 10km to a litre)
+• Fuel and toll gates = R3450 (R23.00 per litre for 250km per day/ 10km to a litre)

-• Total in US$ for two people sharing (for 6 days) = $1294
+• Total in US$ for two people sharing (for 6 days) = $1450

-• Total in US$ per person (for 6 days) = $647
+• Total in US$ per person (for 6 days) = $725

-• Daily Total in US$ per person= $108
+• Daily Total in US$ per person= $120

 The Daily Conservation Fee - The Longer You Stay the Less You Pay

 The daily conservation fee is a standard tariff that all visitors must pay on admittance to the Kruger National Park.
-This is standard practice in most of the national parks in Africa including the Masai Mara and Serengeti and the management use the money to protect the natural heritage.
+This is standard practice in most of the national parks in Africa including the Masai Mara and Serengeti and the management uses the money to protect the natural heritage.

 Fortunately, I know a way to minimise this cost if you are going to be on a Kruger tour for more than six nights.
 It's called the Wild Card and it works like this...

-Instead of paying the daily conservation fee for every day you spend in the park you can purchase what's called an "all clusters" Wild Card which effectively means you are free from paying the fee after the six nights that you need to spend in the park to qualify for this card.
-If you want to go for less than six nights then you simply pay the normal R192 daily fee (which is calculated per night if you stay over inside the park, or per calendar day if you're a day visitor).
+Instead of paying the daily conservation fee for every day you spend in the park, you can purchase what's called an "all clusters" Wild Card which effectively means you are free from paying the fee after the six nights that you need to spend in the park to qualify for this card.
+If you want to go for less than six nights then you simply pay the normal R486 daily fee (which is calculated per night if you stay over inside the park, or per calendar day if you're a day visitor).

 You can order a Wild Card online too.